Did the Universe Really Start with a ‘Big Bang’ ?

 because objects have their own physical motions relative to others (and us).
 A ‘fundamentalist’

-interpretation of Big Bang would, I suspect, assume that everything was expanding in all directions due to space-time expansion, so red
+interpretation of Big Bang would, I suspect, assume that everything was expanding in all directions at once due to space-time expansion, so red

 shifts should be much more consistent.
 I’ll

-leave the reader to decide whether this ‘fudge’ is credible.
+leave the reader to decide whether this particular ‘fudge’ is credible.

 Other Challenges